 Remote desktop not working windows 10

-Well, Remote desktop feature enabled on both ends but still you are unable to connect to remote computer?
+Well, the Remote desktop feature is enabled on both ends but still you are unable to connect to the remote computer?
 Or getting an error like

 Remote Desktop Disconnected.

 This computer can’t connect to the remote computer.

 Try connecting again.
 If the problem continues, contact the owner of the remote computer or your network administrator.

 Don’t worry here we have different solutions help to fix Windows 10 Remote desktop connection problems.